90am/Intro-Notebooks/README.md

 # Intro-Notebooks

-This is a collection of introductory notebooks to different aspects of working and analyzing data.
+This is a collection of introductory notebooks to different aspects of analyzing data.